Ellanity/VK-Utils/download album photos/README.md

 - ALBUM_URL - it's url in vk for album
 - TOKEN - it's key, need for athorization.
 Read in internet how to get it.

-If it does not work, you need to download python 3.7 or higher and start program with next command:
+If it does not work, you need to download python 3.7 or higher, download library "vk_api" and start program with next command:

 ```python download_album_photos.py -a ALBUM_URL -t TOKEN```